Filmlexikon.

 - Better Scheduling (location blocks)

-- Efficient Set-Ups (less time on licht setup)
+- Efficient Set-Ups (less time on lighting setup)

 - Clear direction (fewer takes needed)